The Scripps Fly-In Diversity Program: October 13-14, 2013

 Scripps College honors diversity as a key component of the academic, co-curricular, and residential life of the College.
 As outlined in our Principles of Diversity, “Scripps strives to create an environment in which acknowledging and engaging issues of race, ethnicity, religion, belief, opinion, economic class, age, gender, sexuality, and physical ableness are inextricably part of the experience of the campus community.”

-Students interested in attending Discover Scripps must submit their online program application by August 13, 2012.
-All Discover Scripps applicants must submit an unofficial high school transcript and some form of standardized testing (PSAT, SAT Reasoning, ACT, and/or SAT Subject Tests).
-If you cannot access your transcript or test scores by the application deadline, you may also take screen shots (including your school’s or the testing agency’s official website/logo) that you can submit by mail, fax, or email.
+Students interested in attending Discover Scripps must submit their online program application by September 6, 2013.
+All Discover Scripps applicants must submit an unofficial high school transcript and some form of standardized testing (PSAT, SAT Reasoning, ACT, SAT Subject Tests).
+If you cannot access your transcript by the application deadline, you may also take screen shots (including your school’s and/or the testing agency’s official website/logo) that you can submit by mail, fax, or email.
 For more information, please see the online program application.

 Schedule of Events